- Learn how to use

 After calling sendEvents

-, the snippet will be permitted to send batches of queued events at the next polling interval and thereafter.
-Subsequent batches will be sent once per second until 10 seconds have elapsed since the snippet activated.
-After that point, individual events will be sent as soon as they are triggered.
-Any events which have not been sent when a visitor navigates will be held in localStorage and sent on the next page where the snippet is implemented, even if the next pageview occurs hours or days later (for example, at the start of a new session).
+, the snippet can send batches of queued events at the next polling interval and thereafter.
+Subsequent batches send once per second until 10 seconds have elapsed since the snippet activated.
+After that point, individual events send as soon as they are triggered.
+Any events which have not been sent when a visitor navigates are held in localStorage and sent on the next page where the snippet is implemented, even if the next pageview occurs hours or days later (for example, at the start of a new session).

 Use cases